Contact Us

 No one in this community has a sewing machine, and I will be happy to design and make skirts, dresses, school uniforms to sell in the community!

 Nery was recognized as the top student in her class for her commitment, dedication, and hard work at graduation.
-She was awarded a sewing machine for use in her home for that honor.
-Nery is so happy with her education and receiving the machine because it will be a new source of income for her family.
+She was awarded a sewing machine for use in her home as a token of honor.
+Nery is thrilled with her education and the machine, as it will provide a new source of income for her family.

 Mercedes Matute